Smithfield (Qld)

 Smithfield lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Smithfield's population, as of Nov 2025, is estimated at around 8,219 people.
-This figure reflects a growth of 1,555 individuals since the 2021 Census, which reported a population of 6,664.
-The increase was inferred from AreaSearch's estimation of the resident population at 7,717 following examination of ABS' latest ERP data release in Jun 2024 and an additional 426 validated new addresses since the Census date.
-This results in a density ratio of 626 persons per square kilometer.
-Smithfield's growth rate of 23.3% since the 2021 census exceeded both the SA4 region (8.3%) and non-metro areas, positioning it as a growth leader.
-Interstate migration contributed approximately 60.0% to overall population gains during recent periods, with other factors such as overseas migration and natural growth also being positive contributors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Smithfield's population is estimated at around 8,218 as of Feb 2026.
+This reflects an increase of 1,554 people (23.3%) since the 2021 Census, which reported a population of 6,664 people.
+The change is inferred from the resident population of 7,718, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 429 validated new addresses since the Census date.
+This level of population equates to a density ratio of 626 persons per square kilometer, providing significant space per person and potential room for further development.
+Smithfield's 23.3% growth since the 2021 census exceeded the SA4 region (8.5%), along with the Rest of Qld, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 60.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort where necessary.
-Future population dynamics anticipate a significant increase in the top quartile of Australia's non-metropolitan areas, with Smithfield expected to gain an additional 2,470 persons by 2041, reflecting a total gain of 23.6% over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Anticipating future population dynamics, a significant population increase in the top quartile of Australia's non-metropolitan areas is forecast, with the suburb expected to increase by 2,463 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 23.5% in total over the 17 years.

 Frequently Asked Questions - Population